 Teaching

 For over a decade, I have taught diverse students in various institutional settings.
-Before Yale, I taught Middle Eastern languages and history while under military conscription.
-My record of teaching at Yale includes undergraduate classes in history and the Humanities, as well as a year-long M.A. workshop for thesis writers.
+Before graduate school, I taught Arabic and Middle Eastern History.
+At Yale, I taught undergraduate classes in history and the Humanities as well as a year-long workshop for thesis writers in the M.A. program in Russian and European Studies.
+I am currently teaching in the departments of History and Slavic Studies at the Hebrew University of Jerusalem.

 My teaching portfolio, available upon request, includes a range of regional classes, cross-regional methodological classes (such as sociolinguistics for historians), and courses that prepare students for reading sources in Slavic, Turkic, and other languages.
 I am particularly interested in developing proficiency in foreign languages in history classes and writing across the curriculum.